-(4) The Master Developer has entered into a note payment agreement to guaranty the repayment of the principal on the bond anticipation notes, issued in November 2020 and maturing in November 2023, to initially finance a portion of the Mission Rock Utilities Systems.
-See "- Mission Rock Utilities Sustainable Blackwater and Thermal Energy Facilities" herein.
-Additional future financing is anticipated in 2022-2023.
+(4) The Master Developer has entered into a note payment agreement to guaranty the repayment of the principal on the bond anticipation notes issued in November 2020 to initially finance a portion of the Mission Rock Utilities Systems.
+See " - Mission Rock Utilities Sustainable Blackwater and Thermal Energy Facilities" herein.
+Additional financing is anticipated in 2021.